 5. Your System Uses R-22 “Freon” Refrigerant

-It's no longer legal to produce or import R-22 refrigerant—a.k.a.
-Freon—in the U.S. According to the EPA.
+It's no longer legal to produce or import R-22 refrigerant—also known as Freon—in the USA, according to the EPA.
 The reason for this ban is the negative effect that R-22 leaks have on the Earth's protective ozone layer.
 While it's still legal to service older AC systems that rely on Freon, maintaining the refrigerant levels of those systems will depend on recovered, recycled, or reclaimed Freon.

 What Does the R-22 Ban Mean for People in Dallas?

-As the supplies of R-22 run out, it will become more expensive to supply older units with Freon.
+As R-22 supplies run out, it will become more expensive to supply older units with Freon.
 The EPA also makes it clear that regulations surrounding R-22 could become stricter in the future, meaning that servicing Freon-dependent AC systems could become quite costly.

-The gradual phasing-out of Freon has been an ongoing process since 2010.
-Its progressing stages are meant to help those with older systems transition away from Freon.
+The gradual phasing out of Freon has been an ongoing process since 2010.
+Its progression stages are meant to help those with older systems transition away from Freon.
 As the ban reaches its final stages, it's becoming more important than ever to update AC systems that still use Freon.

 What are the Benefits of Getting a New AC System?